-However, misusing this compound can negatively impact your BPC-157 results.
+Misusing this compound can negatively impact your BPC-157 results.
 BPC-157 does not share two central limitations that complicate the use of other secretagogues for medical purposes.
 BPC-157 is orally bioavailable (Sikiric 2018) and active even at relatively low concentrations.
-A 2009 study by Brcic et al. that was published in the Journal of Physiological Pharmacology found that there was a profound acceleration of the healing process when it came to crushed muscles, transected muscles, and tendons in rodents that received as little as 10 µg of BPC-157.
-That amount that translates to only 5.4 µg of BPC-157 per kg body mass in humans.
+A 2009 study by Brcic et al. that was published in the Journal of Physiological Pharmacology found that there was a profound acceleration of the healing process when it came to damaged muscles, transected muscles, and tendons in rodents that received as little as 10 µg of BPC-157.
+That amount translates to only 5.4 µg of BPC-157 per kg body mass in humans.

 Brcic's study is not the only one in which scientists observed profound tissue healing in response to the oral administration of BPC-157.
 The problem, however, is that these studies simulated the oral administration by injecting the peptide into the peritoneum (body cavity).